The Daily Garden

 • Time plantings to ensure favorable growing conditions.

-• Encourage beneficial insects to call your landscape home and avoid using broad-spectrum pesticides.
+• Encourage beneficial insects to call your landscape home.

 • Employ crop rotation.

-• Get your soil tested every 3 to 5 years and feed plants based on science, not propaganda or guesswork.
+• Get your soil tested every 3 to 5 years and fertilize plants based on science, not propaganda or guesswork.

-• Think twice about buying international products, and only buy from reputable companies dedicated to preventing the spread of disease.
+• Think twice about buying international products and only buying from reputable companies dedicated to preventing the spread of disease.

 Remember, the more you know, the better equipped you are to halt the spread of these and other plant diseases.
-We may not be able to vaccinate plants to protect them, but there are other things we can do.
+We may not be able to vaccinate our garden plants to protect them (yet), but there are other things we can do.

 Author